 Communications

-There are six main channels The York School uses to communicate and interact with our community:
+The York School has a number of channels to communicate with our full school community:

 When you log in, you will see school calendars, announcements, news, registration forms, directories, lunch menus and more.
 During the school year, YorkNet will be your bridge to: